aisingapore/PeekingDuck/docs/use_cases/object_counting.md

 ## Overview

 One of the basic task in computer vision is object counting.
 AI Singapore developed a simple solution built in conjunction with our object detection models.
 This can be used with CCTVs in malls, shops or factories for crowd control.
+For more advanced counting heuristics, checkout out [zoning](zoning.md).

 <img src="../../images/readme/zone_counting.gif" width="100%">